Mark Curtis Memorial Reunion: Event

 Prior to the show, wrestling fans had the opportunity to interact with D'Lo Brown, Dominic DeNucci, Shane Douglas, Mick Foley, Tom Prichard, Al Snow and Terry Taylor in a special autograph and photo session.
 Johnny Grunge, Sandy Scott and Tracy Smothers were among those scheduled to attend but later cancelled.

 The show was opened by former Smokey Mountain Wrestling ring announcer Tommy Noe who brought out SMW television announcers Chip Kessler and Les Thatcher as part of the announcing team for the event.
-The three men were subsequently joined by the rest of the roster for a ten-bell salute to the late Chris Candido, one of SMW's top heel performers during the mid-1990s, and a participant of Curtis Comes Home, who had died the previous week.
+The three men were subsequently joined by the rest of the roster for a ten-bell salute to Chris Candido, one of SMW's top heel performers during the mid-1990s, and a participant of Curtis Comes Home, who had died the previous week.

 This was followed by local East Tennessee wrestler Mike Cooper who sang the American national anthem to start the event.